-Treat yourself with a luxurious getaway before your baby arrives.
-Celebrate your pregnancy !
-Pamper yourself with prenatal spa treatments especially designed for pregnant women.
-Enjoy especially designed babymoon packages which can include : unlimited complimentary in-room movies, late check-out, cravings bag, foodie treats, cigars and sport massages for dad-to-be, photo shoots, nursery tile classes, breathing classes, yoga sessions, pregnancy massage for mom-to-be and non-alcoholic cockails (Mocktail, Please).
+Treat yourself to a luxurious getaway before your baby arrives.
+Celebrate your pregnancy!
+Pamper yourself with prenatal spa treatments specially designed for pregnant women.
+Enjoy especially designed babymoon packages which can include : unlimited complimentary in-room movies, late check-out, cravings bag, foodie treats, cigars and sports massages for dad-to-be, photo shoots, nursery tile classes, breathing classes, yoga sessions, pregnancy massage for mom-to-be and non-alcoholic cocktails (Mocktail, Please).
 Or go on a shopping spree with a personal shopper to show you all the beautiful baby boutiques.

 Check the Official Tourism Board of Dubai for more exciting and practical information when visiting Dubai

 According to the American College of Obstetricians and Gynaecologists, the safest time for a pregnant woman to travel is during the second trimester